thermalogic/SEES/guide/BuildingSoftwareEnvironment.md

   ![jupyter-quick](./img/jupyter-bat.jpg)

-#### B.2.2 Create a new notebook
+#### B.2.2 Create a new notebook document

 To create a new notebook, click the `New` button on the top of the right hand side and select the `“Python 3”` option.
 You should see something like the follow Figure.

-If this is your first time, try clicking on the empty code `“cell”` and entering a line of Python code.
+If this is your first time, try clicking on the empty `Code cell` and entering a line of Python code.
 Then press `Shift-Enter` to execute it.

+Notebooks consist of a linear sequence of cells.
+There are two basic cell types:

+* `Code cells`: Input and output of live `code` that is run in the kernel

+* `Markdown cells`: Narrative `text` with embedded `LaTeX` equations

+You can change the cell type by using the `Cell` menu or the toolbar.

 You may click  `File`->`Save As...` to save the notebook file as a given name with the extension `.ipynb`.